 Title and Rank: The title “ARRS Scholar”, if used, should only supplement the Scholar's regular faculty title and rank.

-Payments: Payments will be made to the cooperating institution semi-annually in July and January for one-year scholarships, and annually in July for two-year scholarships.
-Unexpended funds at the conclusion of the scholarship must be returned to the ARRS Roentgen Fund®.
+Schedule and Payments: The scholarship runs from April 1 to March 31 for two consecutive years.
+Scholarship funds will be paid to the cooperating institution in two equal installments annually.
+Unexpended funds at the conclusion of the scholarship must be returned to The Roentgen Fund®.

-Publicity: ARRS reserves the right to use information submitted in the application and subsequent reports including the recipient’s name, photo, institution, project title, and abstract in marketing and promotional materials.
+Publicity: ARRS reserves the right to use information submitted in the application and subsequent reports including the Scholar’s name, photo, institution, project title, and abstract in marketing and promotional materials.

 Commercial Support: The Roentgen Fund® might receive funds from commercial companies to support scholarship programs and some recipients may have their scholarship named after a commercial entity.
 It does not imply commercial endorsement of the scholarship recipient, the research, or the institution.

-Interim Report: Scholars will be required to submit an interim report by August 1 of the year after the scholar is named for two-year scholarships and by February 1 of the year after the scholar is named for one-year scholarships.
-The interim report should include summary of the progress achieved, significant changes to the original proposal, expenditures, and indicate any delays or challenges.
+Interim Report: The Scholar will be required to submit an interim report in August between year one and year two of the scholarship.
+The interim report should include a summary of the progress achieved, significant changes to the original proposal, expenditures, and indicate any delays or challenges.
 A report format will be provided by ARRS.

-Final Report: Scholars will be required to submit a final report by September 1 of the year the scholarship is completed.
+Final Report: The Scholar will be required to submit a final report in August of the year the scholarship is completed.
 The final report should include project accomplishments, outcomes, and impact; participants; expenditures; and deviations from the original proposal or interim report.
 A report format will be provided by ARRS.
-In addition, scholars will be required to present their project at the ARRS Annual Meeting.
+In addition, the Scholar will be required to present their project at the ARRS Annual Meeting.